exopacket/easy_encrypt_cpp/README.md

 # easy_encrypt_cpp

 Easy one line function calls for AES Encryption, SHA hashes, MD5 hashes, key generation, encoding and other utilities using the OpenSSL 3 library.
+I will be updating this library shortly with the necessary fixes.

 # the EasyEncrypt class